igushev/fase_lib/doc/fase_model.md

 Callback processing happens **synchronous** meaning blocking for User.

 Additional data can be requested for the callback, for example, current *Locale*.
-If So, Client using its platform API obtains such information and sends to within message.
+If So, Client using its platform API obtains such information and sends within message.

 Example of *ElementCallback* message for Hello World Application when User clicks "Next" button:
 ```